 The Investment Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Investment Risk.
-The Board has delegated oversight of investment risk controls and day-to-day management of these risk controls to HPS.
+The Board has delegated oversight of investment risk controls and day-to-day management of these risk controls to the relevant investment managers per investment management agreements.
 The Chief Risk Officer has been assigned the responsibility of monitoring Investment Risk.